-The District of Columbia Silver Jackets received funding for fiscal 2017 to conduct a 1.5-year flood risk mitigation study for neighborhoods along Watts Branch, which is a tributary of the Anacostia River, in the northeast corner of the District of Columbia.
+The District of Columbia Silver Jackets is conducting a 2-year flood risk management study for neighborhoods along Watts Branch, which is a tributary of the Anacostia River, in the northeast corner of the District of Columbia.
 These neighborhoods are in a special flood-hazard area (within the 100-year floodplain) and consist of high-density residential and non-residential structures and critical infrastructure with vulnerable populations, including a public housing development.
 These high-risk flood zone areas will likely expand even further considering the effects of climate change.
 A flood in an area with vulnerable populations can have a devastating impact on the residents and community, including the loss of jobs and displaced residents.

 This study will help the District of Columbia achieve flood-risk reduction goals within their All-Hazard Mitigation Plan.
-The draft DC Climate Change Adaptation Plan also identified Watts Branch as one of four priority areas within the District to be addressed.
+The D.C.
+Climate Change Adaptation Plan also identified Watts Branch as one of four priority areas within the District to be addressed.

-The Silver Jackets will assess existing flood risks and future flood risks due to climate change; develop an inventory of the estimated 700 buildings within the 500-year floodplain; update floodplain maps that will allow the community and local organizations to better understand their flood risk; identify individual and watershed-wide flood risk management strategies and neighborhood climate-resilience policies and strategies; and participate in outreach activities to raise awareness of flood risk and promote risk-reduction actions.
+The D.C.
+Silver Jackets will assess existing flood risks and future flood risks due to climate change; update floodplain maps that will allow the community and local organizations to better understand their flood risk; identify individual and watershed-wide flood risk management strategies and neighborhood climate-resilience policies and strategies; and participate in outreach activities to raise awareness of flood risk and promote risk-reduction actions.

-Partner agencies include the U.S. Army Corps of Engineers; DC Office of Planning and DC Water; DC Department of Energy and Environment; Department of Consumer and Regulatory Affairs; DC Homeland Security and Emergency Management Agency; Environmental Protection Agency; National Weather Service; Federal Emergency Management Agency; U.S. Geological Survey; and Georgetown University.
+Partner agencies include the U.S. Army Corps of Engineers; D.C.
+Office of Planning; D.C.
+Water; D.C.
+Department of Energy and Environment; Department of Consumer and Regulatory Affairs; D.C.
+Homeland Security and Emergency Management Agency; Environmental Protection Agency; National Weather Service; Federal Emergency Management Agency; U.S. Geological Survey; and Georgetown University.

 (Watts Branch Flood Risk Management Study Area)